 Here’s some suggestions to help you ‘give’ to others and yourself:

 - Do something nice for a friend or stranger via ‘random acts of kindness’

 - Donate unwanted clutter to a Mind Charity Shop in Christchurch or Winton.

 - Smile – this opens conversations and connects you to others

 - Thank someone – we all like to be appreciated

 - Join a community group that helps others

-- Volunteer your time with us – join our movement!
+- Volunteer your time with us – find our latest volunteer roles here!